 The MacBook is asking for a password I don’t have

 To refurbish a MacBook, Back Market sellers must run all the necessary tests and replace certain components to comply with our quality standards.
 This includes the pre-configuration of the computer, including the setup of a temporary password for you.
 You should have received the password from the seller, either on a note near the trackpad or in a message from the seller.
-If you can’t find the password, try this generic password the seller may have set up:
+If you can’t find the password, try this generic password that the seller may have set up:

 Step 1.
 Press the “return/enter” key.